f4exb/sdrdaemon/README.md

 SDRdaemon
 =========

-**SDRdaemon** can be used to send I/Q samples read from a SDR device over the network via UDP.
+**SDRdaemon** package can be used to:
+  - send I/Q samples read from a SDR device over the network via UDP (Rx mode)
+  - rceive I/Q samples from the network via UDP and send them to a SDR device (Tx mode)

 <h1>Introduction</h1>

-**SDRdaemon** is a basic software-defined radio receiver that just sends the I/Q samples over the network via UDP.
+**sdrdaemonfec** is a basic software-defined radio receiver that just sends the I/Q samples over the network via UDP.
 It was developed on the base of NGSoftFM (also found in this Github repo: https://github.com/f4exb/ngsoftfm) and shares a lot of the code for the interface with the SDR hardware devices.

 It conveys meta data in the data flow so that the receiving application is informed about parameters essential to render correctly the data coming next such as the sample rate, the number of bytes used for the samples, the number of effective sample bits, the center frequency...
 (See the "Data format" chapter for detals).

 While running the program accepts configuration commands on a TCP port using nanomsg messages with a content in the same format as the configuration string given on the command line (See the "Running" chapter for details).
 This provides a dynamic control of the device or features of the application such as the decimation.
 A Python script is provided to send such messages.

+In order to recover possible lost blocks it uses Cauchy MDS Block Erasure codec to encode data with redundancy, It can add a user defined number of redundant block so that if the nominal number of blocks is received (128 blocks) it can recover the lost blocks in any position.

+Note that if you set the number of redundant blocks to 0 then no FEC is used.

+**sdrdaemon** does the same but without error correction.
+Unlike sdrdaemonfec it can compress data using LZ4 algorithm.
+It uses a different meta data block.
+It is recommended to use the FEC variant sdrdaemonfec unless compression is absolutely ncecessary.

+**sdrdaemontx** does the same thing as sdrdaemonfec but the other way round.
+It takses blocks read from UDP possibly with redundant blocks and sends the I/Q data to a SDR transmitter.

 Hardware supported:

+Receivers:

   - **RTL-SDR** based (RTL2832-based) hardware is supported and uses the _librtlsdr_ library to interface with the RTL-SDR hardware.
   - **HackRF** One and variants are supported with _libhackrf_ library.
   - **Airspy** is supported with _libairspy_ library.
   - **BladeRF** is supported with _libbladerf_ library.

+Transmitters:

+  - **HackRF** One and variants are supported with _libhackrf_ library.

-SDRdaemon can be used conveniently along with SDRangel (found in this Github repo: https://github.com/f4exb/sdrangel) as the client application.
+SDRdaemon programs can be used conveniently along with SDRangel (found in this Github repo: https://github.com/f4exb/sdrangel) as the client application.
 So in this remote type of configuration you will need both an angel and a daemon :-)

-GNUradio is also supported with a specific source block provided in the `gr-sdrdaemon` subdirectory.
+GNUradio is also supported with a specific source block provided in the `gr-sdrdaemonfec` and `gr-sdrdaemon` subdirectories depending on the variants used.
+There is no sink block at the moment.

-SDRdaemon requires:
+SDRdaemon package requires:

  - Linux
  - C++11